spacelift-io/user-documentation/docs/legal/terms.md

 3.6. **Consent to Use Customer Data**.
 You grant all such rights and permissions in or relating to Customer Data as are reasonably necessary or useful to us to enforce these Terms and exercise our rights and perform our obligations hereunder.

 3.7. **Use of Resultant Data**.
 We may collect data and information related to your use of the Services that is used by us in an aggregate manner, including to compile statistical and performance information related to the provision and operation of the Services (**“Resultant Data”**).
 You unconditionally and irrevocably grant to us an assignment of all rights, title, and interest in and to the Resultant Data, including all IPR relating thereto, if any.
+For self-hosted deployments   operated   in   Customer’s   own   environment   (i.e.   air-gapped,   on-prem),   certain Resultant Data may not be collected unless Customer voluntarily submits such data via manual export.

 ## 4. PROVISION OF SERVICES»

 4.1. **Metrics**.
 Use of the Services is subject to usage limits reflected in Metrics, as set forth in the Subscription Plan.
 We will monitor your use of the Services in order to verify whether you comply with the presented limits, and, if you exceed the limits, we reserve the right to calculate additional fees (overages).

 4.2. **Services Modifications**.
 We reserve the right to make any changes to the Services or Documentation (including modifications to the scope of the features available in Subscription Plans) that we deem necessary or useful to: (a) maintain or enhance: (i) the quality or delivery of Services to you and other clients; (ii) the competitive strength of or market for Services; or (iii) the Services' cost efficiency or performance; or (b) to comply with applicable law.

+    4.2.1.
+If Customer has purchased a self-hosted offering, Spacelift will notify Customer of any Updates or Patches to the Software and provide reasonable implementation instructions.
+Customer agrees to implement any such Update or Patch without undue delay and shall, upon request, either confirm successful implementation or notify Spacelift if the Update or Patch will not be implemented, including the reasons for such decision.
+Customer acknowledges that timely application of Updates and Patches is essential to ensure the proper performance and security of the Software.
+Spacelift may (a) withhold Support Services if Customer fails to apply a Patch and (b) limit Support Services to Software Versions released within the six (6) months preceding the request for support.

 4.3. **Privacy**.
 When applicable, we will comply with all applicable laws, regulations, and government orders relating to personally identifiable information and data privacy with respect to any such Customer Data that we receive or have access to under the Terms or in connection with the performance of the Services.
 In particular, regulations for the protection of personally identifiable information are indicated in the Data Processing Agreement [https://docs.spacelift.io/legal/dpa](./DPA.md) and Privacy Policy [https://docs.spacelift.io/legal/privacy](https://docs.spacelift.io/legal/privacy){: rel="nofollow"} incorporated herein by reference.